CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 **Extra**

-- Load the countries flag into an `img` tag
+- Load the country's flag into an `img` tag
 - Add CSS to make your website look really nice
 - Add other information from the JSON to your Country Details